 - Laparoscopic surgery or "keyhole" surgery—Small tube-like instruments and an extremely small camera are inserted into the abdomen through incisions made in the abdominal wall.
 The surgeon sees what the camera sees on a television-type screen and can cut out a large section of the bowel and adjacent tissue, called the mesentery.

 - Radiation therapy—High-energy radiation is used to kill cancer cells.
-Radiation may be used in conjunction with surgery as definitive therapy, or may be used to reduce, or palliate, the symptoms of colorectal cancer such as pain, bleeding, or blockage.
+Radiation may be used in combination with surgery as definitive therapy, or may be used to reduce, or palliate, the symptoms of colorectal cancer such as pain, bleeding, or blockage when curative therapy is not possible.
 Radiation therapy is often given prior to surgery to improve outcomes in selected patients with rectal cancer.
 Typically, one of the following radiation therapy procedures may be used to treat Colorectal Cancer:

 - Chemotherapy—Drugs are given intravenously or orally to kill cancer cells.
-Chemotherapy is often given to decrease the chance of the tumor returning elsewhere in the body.
-Like radiation therapy, chemotherapy can ease disease symptoms and increase length of survival for patients with tumors that have spread.
+Low doses of chemotherapy are often given at the same time as radiation therapy in order to help the radiation work better.
+Some patients may need higher doses of one or more chemotherapy drugs either before or after surgery to decrease the chance of the tumor returning elsewhere in the body.
+Like radiation therapy, chemotherapy can also ease disease symptoms and increase length of survival for patients with metastatic or incurable tumors.
 It is usually given over time and alternated with periods of no treatment.
-This alleviates potential side effects, such as abnormal blood-cell counts, fatigue, diarrhea, mouth sores, and a compromised immune system.
+This helps ease potential side effects, such as abnormal blood-cell counts, fatigue, diarrhea, mouth sores, and a compromised immune system.

 How can I choose from among the options?

 The team of physicians responsible for your care will provide you with information specific to your care.
 Your physicians will recommend the appropriate type/s of treatment for you, and will discuss these options with you.
-Generally, patients undergo a specific therapy because a cancer specialist, after analyzing all available data and the condition of the patient, has recommended it as the best way to treat the cancer.
+Generally, patients undergo a specific therapy because a cancer specialist, after analyzing all available data and the patient's condition, has recommended it as the best way to treat the cancer.

-If you are to undergo radiation therapy, a radiation oncologist will determine how much radiation is needed, to which areas of the body it should be delivered, and how many doses of radiation will be necessary.
+If you are to undergo radiation therapy, a radiation oncologist will determine what dose of radiation is needed, to which areas of the body it should be delivered, and how many treatments will be necessary.